mmazzarolo/mmazzarolo.com/content/reviews/movies/2019-07-03-funny-games.md

 score: 8
 ---

 How much are we really attracted to brutality in media?
-Well, a lot I guess, since Haneke succeeds at purposely making you feel dissatisfied of off-screen violence.
+Well, a lot I guess, since Haneke succeeds at purposely making me feel dissatisfied of off-screen violence.